Productions of Shakespeare’s work that took place in Australasia in 2016

 Shakespeare Republic, based in Melbourne, has some beautiful little videos currently available.

-Sport for Jove has an extensive range of education programs and performances throughout the year.
+Sport for Jove had an extensive range of education programs and performances throughout the year.
 This included Love’s Labours Lost at the beginning of the year, The Taming of the Shrew at Riverside Theatres, Parramatta for just 3 nights, 5-7 May, then the Seymour Centre 19-28 May, and a double bill of Julius Caesar and Antony and Cleopatra at Bella Vista Farm at the end of the year.

-The Queensland Shakespeare Ensemble showed their Shakespeare’s Shorts on 23 & 24 April, and will then perform Twelfth Night, directed by Rob Pensalfini, in August and September.
+The Queensland Shakespeare Ensemble showed their Shakespeare’s Shorts on 23 & 24 April, and then performed Twelfth Night, directed by Rob Pensalfini, in August and September.

 Bondi and Eastern Suburbs Theatre Company (or BEST Co., naturally) performed Twelfth Night outdoors in various locations on the 12, 13, 20, 21 March.